webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

   ]
 </syntaxHighlight>

-* '''id''': Is a 8 byte hexadecimal string that you will need to have on the client configuration
+* <tt>id</tt>: Is a 8 byte hexadecimal string that you will need to have on the client configuration
-* '''secret''': Is a 32 byte hexadecimal string that you will also need on the client configuration.
+* <tt>secret</tt>: Is a 32 byte hexadecimal string that you will also need on the client configuration.
-* '''redirectUri''': Is where you should send the users to when they successfully authenticated.
+* <tt>redirectUri</tt>: Is where you should send the users to when they successfully authenticated.

 === 2.
 Configure client ===